Historical Points of Interest

 - Whitney Mansion Stained-Glass Windows and Front Doors

-The windows and doors are located at Sunset Whitney County Club, corner of Midas Avenue and Rawhide Drive.
+The windows and doors are located at Rocklin Golf Club, corner of Midas Avenue and Rawhide Drive.
 The doors are the Club's entry doors, and the windows are located in the lounge bar.
 This facility is open to the public during normal business hours.
 Although the mansion, built in 1885, has been demolished, several remnants, including those hand-made windows have been preserved.
 The mansion, known as "The Oaks", was located to the northwest on an estate of 20,000 acres.

 - Clover Valley Bridge